GhostofGoes/getmac/README.md

 ## Legacy Python versions
-If you are running a old Python (2.6/3.3 and older), then you can install an older verison of `getmac` that supported that version.
+If you are running a old Python (2.6/3.3 and older), then you can install an older version of `getmac` that supported that version.
  You can get the wheels in the
  [GitHub releases](https://github.com/GhostofGoes/getmac/releases), or
  from PyPI with a current version of `pip` and some special arguments.